sathishbaburaj/liri-node-app/Readme.md

 1. node liri.js movie-this <movie name>

-*  This command searches the movie database in OMDB API through Axios and returns information about the movie.It includes
+*  This command searches the movie database in OMDB API through Axios and returns information about the movie.
+   It includes

 * Title of the movie
 * Year the movie released